Giorgio Petrosyan: Glory (2012–2015)

-On July 14, 2018 at Bellator Kickboxing 10 in Rome, Italy, Petrosyan defeated Chingiz Allazov by unanimous decision, scoring a knock down in the first round.
+On July 14, 2018, at Bellator Kickboxing 10 in Rome, Italy, Petrosyan defeated Chingiz Allazov by unanimous decision, scoring a knock down in the first round.

-ONE Championship (2018–Present)
+ONE Championship (since 2018)

 In April 2018, Petrosyan signed with ONE Championship, unveiling their Super Series segment as a figurehead, a venture which would intertwine kickboxing and Muay Thai bouts within their MMA based events.
 Petrosyan found himself in the co-main event slot for ONE: Heroes of Honor in Manila, Philippines, squaring off against Lion Fight veteran Jo Nattawut, a bout the Armenian-Italian won with his technical defensive kickboxing expertise via a unanimous decision.

 After securing the Bellator Kickboxing lightweight championship on a one-fight stint in July, Petrosyan returned to the Asian stage in November, for ONE: Heart Of a Lion, taking on Lumpinee Stadium Muay Thai champion Sorgraw Petchyindee Academy.